 All you need is a sheet of heavy-duty aluminum foil, an oven, and food that you want to cook.
 Place your hands on the foil and gently press it into the shape/size needed for your dish.
 Line your dish with aluminum foil, then fill it with food.
 Pop it into the oven and voila!
 You’ll have an amazing meal in just minutes.

 Finally, it is safe to cook/bake/grill food items in aluminum foil, but you need to keep the tips mentioned earlier!
-And many might wonder if cooking in an Al foil might increase the aluminum quantity in food resulting in high amounts of aluminum intakes by our body, then let me assure you that even though some aluminum might get scrapped up along with your food but the quantity is not huge enough to cause any harmful effects in your body.
+And many might wonder if cooking in an Al foil might increase the aluminum quantity in food resulting in high amounts of aluminum intake by our body, then let me assure you that even though some aluminum might get scrapped up along with your food but the quantity is not huge enough to cause any harmful effects in your body.
 So don’t worry much & enjoy your cooking!